General tips on correcting errors made in your GST Returns by filing GST F7

 Explanation

-The total non-GST amount in error is more than 5% of the $100,000 declared as total supplies, which means criterion (b) has not been met.
+The total amount in error for all other boxes except Box 6, 7 and 12 is more than 5% of the $100,000 declared as total supplies, which means criterion (b) has not been met.

 Company A does not qualify for the administrative concession in this case as it does not meet both criteria.
 It must file GST F7 for the accounting period ended 31 Dec 2023 to correct the errors made.